georgetour/One-command-Drupal-Wordpress/README.md

 ocd create wordpress-project myproject 9100
 ```

-You just say ocd create then parameter drupal-project/wordpress-project projectname (give containers names also) and port (use different ports).
+You just say ocd create then parameter drupal-project/wordpress-project projectname (gives containers names also) and port (use different ports).

 # That's it!